TTAK/luksShrink/README.md

 <p>Disclaimer, <b>this script is not (yet) intended for production purpose.</b> Do not use it on anything with important data and <b>do a backup beforehand</b>.</p>

 ## Version - Alpha 0.2 Work in progress
+This script allow to shrink an LVM on LUKS Ubuntu Volume offline

+**Usage:**
+>luksShrink -p part -s size

-For now, **it should be only used it on a fresh luks full disk Ubuntu 18/20 install**
+For now, **it should be only used it on a fresh luks full disk Ubuntu 18/20 install offline**

 <p>It has been tested with Ubuntu 18 in EFI boot mode only but it should also work the same way on with the -g option to select the right Volume Group on Ubuntu 20</p>

-This script allow to shrink an LVM on LUKS Ubuntu Volume

-Usage: luksShrink -p part -s size

 ## Usecases: